molecularmachinist/functional_sampling_tool/README.md

 The tool has only been tested on linux (ubuntu based distribution).
 In general there is nothing stopping it from working on other platforms, but do keep this in mind.

-As prequisite knowledge you will need to know ho to get around using the command line and how to run basic simulations in GROMACS.
+As prequisite knowledge you will need to know how to get around using the command line and how to run basic simulations in GROMACS.

 ### Basic requirements